History of Australia in Timeline

 1910: Temperature rise

-Since 1910, climate change has led to a 1.5 °C rise in Australian temperatures.
+Since 1910, climate change has led to a 1.5°C rise in Australian temperatures.

-1911: Formation of the Australian Capital Territory
+1911: Australian Capital Territory formed

-1914: Australia joins the First World War
+1914: Australia joined the Allies in the First World War

-1915: Defeat at Gallipoli
+1915: ANZAC at Gallipoli

 1920: Administration of the Territory of New Guinea